gatewayd-io/docs/using-gatewayd/Act.md

 ## Actions

 The action can be run in sync or async mode, and it can return a result or an error.
+Async actions can be configured to be published to a redis channel instead of running in a background goroutine.
+To configure Act to publish async actions to a redis channel, use `actionRedis` value of [general configuration](/using-gatewayd/plugins-configuration/general-configurations#Configuration parameters)
-The actions are executed if the policy expressions evaluate to true (boolean) or any other type recognized by the action.
+The actions are executed, or published, if the policy expressions evaluate to true (boolean) or any other type recognized by the action.
 The actions have the following fields:

 1. `name`: The name of the action, such as `terminate`, `log`, etc.
 2. `metadata`: The metadata associated with the action, such as the log message and log level.